 “I was terrified how it might impact my job or how people might see me; there is still a stigma around mental illness.”

 “I was scared for Kim, not just in the moment when she was having a panic attack or struggling with her medications.
-There were a couple of times when she didn’t come to work the day following an incident where I was concerned for her safety,” says her co-worker.
+There were a couple of times when she didn’t come to work the day following an incident where I was concerned for her safety,” shares her co-worker.
 “It got to the point I wondered whether I should go to her house to check on her.”

 Under the supervision of her care providers, Kim took a year away from work and completed an outpatient Hope and Wellness program at Alberta Hospital.
 It was during that time she heard about creating a Wellness Recovery Action Plan (WRAP).
 This is a plan to help you choose who assists and supports you in your recovery as you work on a plan for wellness.

 “When you’re ill, sometimes you don’t know,” says Kim.
-“The plan made sure I was eating, taking my meds and getting enough sleep.
-This creates a tool I can share with friends and family, so they can look at it if I’m having a bad day and check in with me that I have done all of those things.”
+“The plan made sure I was eating, taking my meds, and getting enough sleep.
+This creates a tool I can share with friends and family, so they can look at it if I’m having a bad day, and check in with me that I have done all of those things.”

 “I'd hide if I had a panic attack.
 When you're sick, that's when you need your supports the most.
 You hide and you're worse off.
 Now I don't have to hide.”